 To our knowledge, none of these hotels have theme park view booking categories, but you might consider requesting a “fireworks view” at check-in.
 (In most cases, these rooms offer peek-a-boo views of the park icons, at best.)

 Ultimately, rooms with theme park views are great, but you also have to justify the added cost.
+You also need proper expectations, as some of the theme park views are amazing, whereas others are underwhelming.
 At some of the resorts above, you’re paying an extra $100 to $250 per night just for a view of the park–and often that’s simply a glimpse of Cinderella Castle rising above the tree line.
-(One hack to avoid paying a premium is using TouringPlan’s Hotel Room View Finder to request a room in a standard booking category with a partial park view.)
+(For more tailored advice and help, we’d recommend working with a free travel agent.
+The fee-free Authorized Disney Vacation Planner that we recommend is Be Our Guest Vacations.)

-Almost without exception, a similar view can be found in the common areas of the resorts for no additional charge.
+Additionally, almost without exception, a similar view can be found in the common areas of the resorts for no additional charge.
 At the Contemporary, head out to the balcony outside the Grand Canyon concourse.
 At the Polynesian, head to the beach or over to the Transportation and Ticket Center near the ferry dock.
-(If you want dinner with a view, check out our Best Restaurants for Magic Kingdom Fireworks Views.)
 Over at Crescent Lake, you can see the fireworks from numerous parts of the BoardWalk, with the best view on the bridge leading to Yacht Club from BoardWalk.

 Which Walt Disney World resort do you think offers the best theme park view?
 Do you prefer overlooking Cinderella Castle, Tower of Terror, or Spaceship Earth?
 How much is the theme park view worth to you per night?
 Do you agree or disagree with our advice?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!